In this tutorial you will learn to use Facebook for investigative purposes.

 4. Now you're finally ready to sign up on facebook.

-For my investigations I often use a VPN but I noticed that sometimes facebook bans my coverage accounts.
-Over time I have created several profiles that I use for my investigations.
-Some of them are completely dormant, however the more active and dated the profile, the lower the chances that it will be banned..
+I often use a VPN for my investigations but I noticed that sometimes facebook bans my accounts.
+Over the time I have created several profiles that I use for my investigations.
+Some of them are completely dormant, however the more active and dated the profile, the lower are the chances that it will be banned..

 How to do specific searches